Faces of Success: Lennon Wuchina

 Brynn Wuchina believes in the importance of having books in the home.

 “I have three sons; reading has always been important to them, and we have always read together as a family,” said Wuchina.

 Her son Lennon is currently enrolled in United Way’s Read to Succeed program at Henry Maxwell Elementary School.
-It prepares at-risk children with the basic reading readiness skills to prepare them for future educational success.
+It prepares at-risk children with the basic reading readiness and social/emotional skills to prepare them for future educational success.
 Wuchina is excited about her son’s future because of his passion for literacy and the Read to Succeed program.

 “His interest in books is astounding.
 There are multiple times every week where I ask myself, ‘How did he do that?’
 Lennon’s love for learning gives him the ability to become a world changer.”